Jaimeloeuf/simpler-fetch/README.md

 The `oof` class is the only exported value from the simpler-fetch module using a named export ([see here to understand why a named export is used despite this being the sole export](https://listed.to/@JJ/37419/named-exports-are-better-than-default-ones-mostly)).

 See the [sample project provided](./sample/) for a full example on using `oof` and install it to play around with it.
-Below are some simpler examples of how to use them, where all will achieve the same result.
+Below are some simpler examples to get you started quickly.

 ### Quickstart
 ```typescript